-To facilitate the planning work for the elaboration of the Spanish marine strategy, the Law 41/2010 realises a division of the country in five marine boundaries: North Atlantic, South Atlantic, and Alboran Strait, east-Balearic and Canary Islands, for each of which the government shall develop a marine strategy.
+For each one of the 5 marine boundaries government shall develop a marine strategy 123.
 Currently, the first three phases (initial assessment, good environmental status and environmental objectives) have been completed and the Ministry of Agriculture, Food and Environment is working on the implementation of the next phase of the marine strategies through the development of monitoring programs.
 These programs should make the most of existing programs, and be coordinated and consistent among countries that share marine subregions.
 They will also be subject to public consultation, and should be ready by July 2014.

-A part from that, Spain doest not have a specific document such as a Blue Book that integrates the whole of marine and maritime activities in accordance with Blue Growth Policy vision.
+Apart from that, Spain doest not have a specific document such as a Blue Book that integrates the whole of marine and maritime activities in accordance with Blue Growth Policy vision 125.
 Nonetheless, the following Strategic Plans and Programmes have been identified, in relation:

-- National Strategic Plan for the European Fisheries Fund 2007-2013, and the Operational Programme for the Spanish fisheries sector; - National Action Plans on Marine Aquaculture; - River Basin Management plans; - Guidelines for Integrated Coastal Area Management; - Strategic Infrastructure and Tranports Plan 2005-2020; - National Action Plan for Adaptation to Climate Change; - National Action Plan for renewable energy 2011-2020; - Spanish Strategy for the conservation and sustainable use of the biological biodiversity.
+- National Strategic Plan for the European Fisheries Fund 2007-2013, and the Operational Programme for the Spanish fisheries sector: - National Action Plans on Marine Aquaculture; - River Basin Management plans; - Guidelines for Integrated Coastal Area Management; - Strategic Infrastructure and Tranports Plan 2005-2020; - National Action Plan for Adaptation to Climate Change; - National Action Plan for renewable energy 2011-2020; - Spanish Strategy for the conservation and sustainable use of the biological biodiversity.